thompson-zak/LearnToCode/README.md

 * Create prompts for 'conditionals' section
 * Create prompts for 'oop' section
 * ~~Add loading behavior to indicate that code is currently in execution~~
 * Add timeout to code to prevent hanging requests
+    * ~~User facing timeout~~
+    * Actual thread termination past timeout limit
 * ~~Implement validation to screen for improper code and deliver message to user~~
 * Reformat tutorial page home and logo buttons for smaller screens (possibly into nav column)
     * Add and format button to clear exercises and reload open ai data (partially completed)